 5. Red Meat

-Red meat doesn’t have the same negative impacts on canines like it does on humans.
 Most red meats are valuable and nutritious for your pooch.
-However, it’s best not to use these menu options as a main protein source because of the high fat.
+However, it’s best not to use these menu options as main protein sources due to their higher fat content.
+Leaner cuts might be more suitable.

 Red meat is packed with solid protein, creating a firm foundation for muscle growth and joint support.
 Some excellent nutritional aspects of red meat include: